edufuga/LinkedDataScala/README.md

 The wording "semantic technology" carefully represents this point of view.
 For more details, see the description of the ontology.

+This README centers on the technical aspects of the project itself.
+We start with the setup.

 ## Setup for the project
 In order to build the source code, you'll need the right setup for the JVM, Scala and the Scala Build Tool (sbt).